Blog hero image

-Swiss Bank Accounts for US Citizens
+Swiss Bank Account for US Citizens: 4 Options (2026)

 What is a US Person?

 This article focuses exclusively on US persons who live in Switzerland and want to open a bank account here.
-The challenge: Many Swiss banks are hesitant to maintain accounts for US persons, and for good reason.
+Many Swiss banks are hesitant to maintain accounts for US persons, and for good reason.

 FATCA and Worldwide US Taxation